-Hardy geraniums will benefit from mulching in cold areas.
-The time to winterize them is after the foliage has died back in late fall.
-When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
+Asclepias is winter hardy, but will benefit from mulching in very cold areas.
+The time to winterize your plants is in late fall.
+Keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant.